 - User access audit – regular user reviews are conducted to maintain currency of accounts.
 All agencies must revalidate their active CIS users as part of this process.

-The information provided to authorised users on CIS is governed by the Privacy Act 1988 and users are bound by the Australian Privacy Principles (APPs) under that Act.
-The APPs set out standards for handling personal information.
+The information provided to authorised users on the CIS is governed by the Privacy Act 1988 and users are bound by the Australian Privacy Principles under that Act.
+The Australian Privacy Principles set out standards for handling personal information.

 Dealing with workers’ compensation can be a sensitive issue and it is important that personal information must only be used or disclosed for its intended purpose.